 When did this come into force and how long will it be in place?

 The scheme has been running since 28 September 2020, alongside the legal duty to self-isolate.
 Anyone directed to self-isolate by NHS Test and Trace after that date should follow the link below to see the eligibility rules to check if they are entitled and make an application.

-The scheme was scheduled to run to 31st January 2021 but with a further ‘national lockdown’ having been announced on 4th January 2021 has been extended now to run till 30th June 2021.
+The scheme was scheduled to run to 31st January 2021 but with the Government announcing a delay in the lifting of social restrictions following Lockdown, has been extended for a second time and is now scheduled to run till 30th September 2021.